 Students may apply for admission to The Graduate School throughout the year.
 Refer to the website, www.hbu.edu/Grad-Apply for deadlines.
 Please note scholarship deadlines are prior to the final application deadline.
 Waiting until the deadline does not guarantee course availability.
 Not all degree programs may be entered every semester.
-For international applicants, the Graduate School should receive all credentials (application, GRE-GMAT-TOEFL scores, foreign transcript evaluation reports, recommendations, resume, written statements, etc.) at least 60 days prior to the proposed registration date.
+For international applicants, the Graduate School should receive all credentials (application, GRE-GMAT-TOEFL scores, foreign transcript evaluation reports, recommendations, resume, written statements, etc.) at least 60 days prior to the application deadline for the intended start term.